tushar-c/tushar-c.github.io/_posts/2020-3-26-Our-Great-War-:-The-COVID--19-Pandemic.md

 **"Everyone wants to party, but nobody wants to do the dishes."**

-Before we can get to the interesting stuff about the Coronavirus and COVID-19, the associated disease, it's a good idea get a relatively good grip of the basics.
+Before we can get to the interesting stuff about the Coronavirus and COVID-19, the associated disease, it's a good idea to get a relatively good grip of the basics.
 Before we get to the 'Corona' bit, we will talk a little about the 'Virus' bit.

 To understand the enemy in all its gory depth, we first have to get an image in our minds of what a virus actually is.
 Viruses are a huge topic, there are over 5,000 species of viruses and they have a whole academic field in their own right, that's Virology.